argoproj/argo-cd/docs/proposals/respect-rbac-for-resource-exclusions.md

 The feature will also modify `gitops-engine` pkg to add a `SelfSubjectAccessReview` request before adding any resource to the watch list, which will make sure that argocd only monitors resources that it has access to.

+## Security Considerations and Risks

+There are no particular security risks associated with this change, this proposal rather improves the argocd controller to not access/monitor resources that it does not have permission to access.

+## Upgrade / Downgrade Strategy

+There is no special upgrade strategy needed, all existing argocd configmaps will continue to work and old configs without the `resource.respectRBAC` config will cause no change in argocd controllers behavior.

+While downgrading to older version, if the user had configured `resource.respectRBAC` previously this would be ignored completely and argocd would revert to its default behavior of trying to monitor all resources.